 Find a lender and get pre-approved with the best mortgage rates

 This is your opportunity to get a feel for what different lenders are able to offer you.
 Remember that rates and fees are important, but so are service, capability, and closing times.
 If you’re willing to read ten reviews before trying a new restaurant, consider doing the same for mortgage companies, banks, and brokers.
 This is so much more expensive and important than finding out that a brunch menu is mediocre.
 Respect the pre-approval process too.
 There are hoops to jump through and documents to provide, but the pre-approval letter could make the difference between having your offer accepted or not.

-Get a home inspection in addition to your appraisal
+Get a home inspection and a home appraisal

 These are two very different things that sound deceptively similar.
 It’s the appraiser’s job to walk through the property and assign a reasonable market value to it, compared with other home sales in the area.
 It’s your inspector’s job to check out the home from the roof down to the foundation for anything that needs repaired, replaced, or remediated.
 An appraiser will tell you what the home is worth, but an inspector can help you see if the home is worthwhile.